The Cuban missile crisis, as I remember it. Published in Life As a Human magazine.

-The church was right next to the high school, on the way home as I was walking home from school, so it was convenient to stop by.
+The church was right next to the high school, so it was convenient to stop by on my way home after school.
 Several of my new friends went by as well, and it was a safe place to be.
-My grandmother was a staunch Methodist, had been all her life, and was delighted to see my new found interest in church.
-If it was church, it didn’t matter what you were doing, as long as you were there.
+My grandmother was a staunch Methodist, and had been all her life, so she was delighted to see my new found interest in church.
+If you were at church, it didn’t matter what you were doing.
 Which, as it turns out, was a good thing.

-Upstairs, they had set up a youth area, and it included a pool table.
+The church had set up a Youth Center on the second floor, which included a pool table.
 Somehow I never got around to mentioning that to my grandmother.
 A group of us would hang out and play pool for a couple of hours before supper.
 It was a great time, and helped me bond with this new group of people I had met.
 Sunday mornings we had one of our youth Sunday School classes in this room.
-Then Sunday Night we met in this same room for Methodist Youth Fellowship (MYF) and would have discussions about a wide range of topics.
-So that room had a really comfortable feel – it was like my new home – and I was glad to have that stability with all the changes that had happened in my life.
+Then Sunday night we met in this same room for Methodist Youth Fellowship (MYF) and would have discussions about a wide range of topics.
+That room had a comfortable feel – it was like my new home – and I was glad to have that stability with all the changes that had happened in my life.

-The other thing that I got to do after school was visit with the youth minister.
+The other thing that I got to do after school was visit with the Youth Minister.
 He was a really great guy.
-His name was Richard, and he said he was from Kings County in New York City – so he had the accent.
+His name was Richard, and he said he was from Queens in New York City – so he had the accent.
 He was Italian – so he had a bit of that accent.
-And he had been in Texas for a number of years, so the flavor of that accent was creeping in.
+He had been in Texas for a number of years, so the flavor of that accent was creeping in.
 It made for an interesting accent stew.
 He once told us he had stopped watching The Untouchables because they kept having his relatives on the show.
 He said it with a straight face, and I never had the nerve to ask if he was serious or joking.

 Then we did a Christmas play that holiday season, and Richard directed.
 It was some odd story about aliens coming to earth and learning about God through our holiday experiences.
 One of my buddies was supposed to say the line “tending the sheep and milking the cows.”
 But in rehearsal, he kept saying “tending the cows, and milking the sheep,” and the visual of that cracked us up every time.
 By the time of the performance, we were all waiting for it, and when he blew the line, the whole cast was barely able to keep from falling down with laughter.

-Now that I think about it, just being at that church for a year before I went off to college, I had some really great experiences, and bonded with some neat people.
+I had some great experiences at that church before I went off to college, and I bonded with some neat people.
 Today I have lunch occasionally with one of the guys who helped dunk Richard in the river, and still talk to another one.
 It was a solid and healing time.

 But the most memorable – and healing – part of it all was talking to Richard in his office after school.
-It would be after the group had broken up from playing pool, or maybe if no one else had showed up, which happened sometimes.
 He and I would sit in his office and visit.
 I felt a hurt down deep in my gut that I couldn’t explain, and would never have dared to try to talk to someone about it.
 For some reason, in our family, you just didn’t do that.
 But I think Richard sensed something.
 He would talk with me very lovingly and sympathetically.
 Almost like he was talking to a wounded person – which he was, not physically, but emotionally.
 I couldn’t tell him about the emotional wounds – I didn’t know they were there until many years later.
 But I could talk about my feelings and misgivings about church, and my faith.